pynashorg/pynashorg.github.com/_posts/2013-03-18-pypi-package-stats.md

     # compute downloads / day
     df['downloads / day'] = df['downloads'] / df['days elapsed']

-Finally, we have our normalized downloads per version per day metric that started this whole thing in the first place.
+Finally, we have our normalized downloads per version per day metric.
+Obviously, you could also do some average time per version, total number of downloads, etc. given this data.
+If you're really feeling adventurous, you might consider joining this table with commit information from Github and figure out on average how long it takes to add (or delete) a single line of code.

 ## Plotting and wrapping up